react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 ## Adoption strategy

 Adoption will be non-breaking.
 The Codegen changes introduce a new type and generate platform glue that is backwards-compatible with existing TurboModules.

-Developers who are currently passing large buffers inefficiently (e.g., using `UnsafeObject` or `base64`) will need to manually update their code after this feature is implemented.
+### Incremental Rollout Plan

+The implementation will be delivered in phases, with each phase building on the previous one:

+#### Phase 1: Core Synchronous Support

+- **Scope**: Basic function parameters (input/output) for synchronous TurboModule methods
+- **Deliverables**:
+  - Codegen updates to recognize `ArrayBuffer` type
+  - Platform-specific type mappings and conversions
+  - Zero-copy bridge implementations
+  - Basic documentation

+#### Phase 2: Structs and Objects

+- **Scope**: `ArrayBuffer` as fields within structs and nested objects
+- **Deliverables**:
+  - Extend Codegen to support `ArrayBuffer` in type definitions
+  - Update `NativeMap`/`NativeArray` and equivalent structures to support buffers

+#### Phase 3: Asynchronous Operations

+- **Scope**: Promise support for async methods
+- **Deliverables**:
+  - Lifetime management for async `ArrayBuffer` parameters
+  - Promise resolution with `ArrayBuffer` values
+  - Clear documentation on thread-safety and lifetime guarantees

+#### Phase 4: Advanced Features

+- **Scope**: Events, Unions, Constants (as needed)
+- **Deliverables**:
+  - Event emitter support for `ArrayBuffer` payloads
+  - Add support for remaining Codegen functionalities (if exist)

+### Migration Path for Existing Code

+Developers who are currently using workarounds can migrate gradually:

+- **From Base64**: Replace string encoding/decoding with direct `ArrayBuffer` passing
+- **From UnsafeObject**: Update type definitions to use `ArrayBuffer`, remove manual JSI code
+- **From raw JSI access**: Adopt Codegen-generated bindings for type safety and reduced boilerplate

+### Core Modules Migration

+After Phase 1-3 are complete, React Native core modules should migrate to use the new `ArrayBuffer` support:

+- **BlobManager**: Primary candidate, would benefit immediately from zero-copy buffers
+- **FileReader/FileWriter**: Async binary file operations
+- **WebSocket**: Binary message frames
+- **Image Processing**: Loading/decoding raw image data

+These migrations will serve as real-world validation and provide reference examples for the community.

 ## How we teach this